upkie/upkie/docs/spines.md

 [TOC]

-There are two real-robot spines: the mock spine, and the pi3hat spine.

 ## Bullet spine {#bullet-spine}

 The Bullet spine runs agents in the [Bullet 3](https://github.com/bulletphysics/bullet3) simulator.
 It can be started as a standalone process that will keep on running while waiting for agents to connect.